PaycheckCalculatorOnline logo

 Texas Advantages:

-- Business-friendly regulatory environment
+- Business-friendly regulatory environment with faster permitting

-- Lower cost of living in all major metros
+- Lower cost of living in all major metros vs. comparable CA cities

-- No state capital gains tax
+- No state capital gains tax (important for investors)

-The Remote Work Factor:
+The Remote Work Factor

 Important

 A $100,000 earner in Texas keeps approximately $11,075 more per year than the same earner in California.
-At $150,000, the gap widens to $18,330/year — or $1,528/month of additional disposable income.
+At $150,000, the gap widens to $18,330/year — $1,528/month in additional disposable income on the same salary.

 Frequently Asked Questions